 It's possible to fly into the Algarve from various European cities.

-Direct flights arrive in Faro Airport from cities such as London, Dublin, Paris, and Frankfurt, among many others.
+Direct flights arrive at Faro Airport from cities such as London, Dublin, Paris, and Frankfurt, among many others.
 If you are coming from outside of Europe, you will probably need to transfer through Lisbon (one exception is Toronto, which is connected directly to Faro).